 Tax Lifted Because of WWII

-A few years later, the tax was lifted to stimulate hemp production in support of World War II.
+A few years later, the tax was lifted to stimulate hemp production to support World War II.
 The U.S. was cut off from its previous naval rope suppliers in Southeast Asia.
-Thus, the Navy needed locally grown hemp to keep their fleets well stocked.
-Hemp was used to make uniforms, canvases, and rope.
+Thus, the Navy needed locally grown hemp to stock their fleets well.
+Hemp was used for making uniforms, canvases, and ropes.
 The campaign succeeded in increasing national hemp production by twentyfold in one year.

 Cannabis: A Controlled Substance

-Hemp production came to an end with the classification of Cannabis as a drug.
+Hemp production ended with the classification of Cannabis as a drug.
 It was classified as a Schedule 1 Controlled Substance in 1970.
 After this, the cultivation or processing of any cannabis product was illegal.
 The law made no distinction between hemp and marijuana varieties.

 Present Days: Back to Hemp Origins